Read Aloud Activities

 Before, during, and after reading to children, it is important to have conversations about the book.
 This includes asking questions, making comments, and pointing out new vocabulary words.
 By making personal connections to a book, the children will become better engaged, curious, and connected with a story.
 Children who talk about the stories understand the stories better.

 Ideas for enhancing the read-aloud experience can be found below.
-Click the links to learn about additional activities you can implement when sharing the Ready Readers gift books:
+Click the links to learn about additional activities & discussion prompts you can implement when sharing the Ready Readers gift books:

 2013-2014 Gift Book Read Aloud Activities